 Scott: We at mySugr, we're used to spelling things a little bit different than normal.
 So, we can relate with what you're doing there.

 Thank you so much for joining today.
 Please share this with your friends.
-Give us a like and don’t forget to turn on those notifications so you won’t miss any upcoming episodes of the show.
+Give us a like and don't forget to turn on those notifications so you won't miss any upcoming episodes of the show.
 Ariel, thanks again for joining us.
 It has been a real pleasure to catch up with you.
-I’d love to bring you back on again as soon as you’re doing something, like need some help getting the word out for the next event or project you’re working on.
+I'd love to bring you back on again and need some help getting the word out for the next event or project you're working on.

 Ariel: Thank you, that would be so great.
 And thank you and the mySugr team for your continued support.
 And your sponsorship for The Diabetics on The Margin event-